 Hand pulling is an option, especially in landscape beds where herbicides pose a possible threat to desirable plants.

 In Lawns: Cultural controls should first be implemented before applying herbicides for lespedeza control.
-However, if after taking steps to modify lawn care techniques, chemical control may still be necessary to further reduce the lespedeza population.
-Herbicides should be carefully chosen according to turf species and all label instructions followed.
+However, if after taking steps to modify lawn care techniques, chemical control may still be necessary to reduce the lespedeza population further.
+Herbicides should be carefully chosen according to turf species, and all label instructions followed.

-A three-way herbicide can be used on bermudagrass, zoysiagrass, centipedegrass, St. Augustinegrass and tall fescue.
-The active ingredients of a three-way herbicide often include the following broadleaf weed killers: 2,4-D, dicamba, and mecoprop (MCPP).
-Examples of three-way herbicides are:
+A three-way broadleaf herbicide can be used on bermudagrass, zoysiagrass, centipedegrass, St. Augustinegrass, and tall fescue.
+The active ingredients of a three-way herbicide typically include the following broadleaf weed killers: 2,4-D, dicamba, and mecoprop (MCPP).
+The dicamba and mecoprop components are more effective for lespedeza control than 2,4-D. Examples of three-way herbicides are:

 - Ferti-lome Weed-Out Lawn Weed Killer with Trimec® Concentrate